fuzzybabybunny/microscope-orionjs/README.md

 ```
 Oh. looks like by adding the `orionjs:summernote` package we got access to this method that returns a pre-made object for us that we can conveniently use in our schema.
 Remember that `aldeed:autoform` uses the schema to figure out *how* to generate form items, so this attribute did all the defining-the-input-widget stuff for us.

+`orion.attribute('nameOfAnAttribute', optionalObjectToExtendThisAttributeWith)`

 I'm going to make this comment fabulous.
-ROYGBIV and Comic Sans the shit out of that comment, Sechie.
+ROYGBIV and Comic Sans the crap out of that comment, Sechie.

 ![enter image description here](https://lh3.googleusercontent.com/eVMz0FVebRmy05ZPPU9p3b_91o56QjbK7GfgK0mIvaA=s0 "Screenshot from 2015-07-24 18:37:15.png")